QuentinRa/intellij-ocaml-plugin/README-dev.md

 * [x] Can use a template
 * [ ] Generate buildConfigurations

+Fix

+* [ ] Error when creating Dune project: `This method is forbidden on EDT because it does not pump the event queue.
+Switch to a BGT, or use com.intellij.openapi.progress.TasksKt.runWithModalProgressBlocking.`

 #### Module Wizard

 * [x] Can create a new module